This One Product Is My Secret Weapon for Skin That Glows All Day Long

 Formula: Water-based with silicones

 If you like Giorgio Armani Luminous Silk Foundation, then you'll love this primer.
-It features a lightweight gel formula (making it a great primer for oily skin) and gives that same luminous effect.
-Pair both products together, and you have a winning combination.
+It features a lightweight gel formula (ideal for oily skin) and delivers the same luminous effect.
+Pair the two, and you have a winning combination.

 Pros